pod-to-pdf/Pod-To-PDF-Lite-raku/README.md

 Perform CSS `@page` like styling of pages.
 At the moment, only margins (`margin`, `margin-left`, `margin-top`, `margin-bottom`, `margin-right`) and the page `width` and `height` can be set.
 The optional [CSS::Properties](https://css-raku.github.io/CSS-Properties-raku/) module needs to be installed to use this option.

+**--async**

+Perform asynchronous processing.
+This may be useful for larger PoD documents, that have multiple sections, seperated by level-1 headers, or titles.

 Subroutines
 -----------